-Best Two Person Hammock Tent: Tentsile Safari 2-Person
+Best Two-Person Hammock Tent: Tentsile Safari 2-Person

-Made with ultra-strong, UV-resistant materials that can support up to 880 pounds, the 2-Person Tentsile Safari uses a three-point anchor system to elevate the tent above the ground, with a unique floor calibration system to keep all areas and occupants equally supported.
+Made with heavy duty, UV-resistant materials that can support up to 880 pounds, the 2-Person Tentsile Safari uses a three-point anchor system to elevate the tent above the ground, with a unique floor calibration system to keep all areas and occupants equally supported.
 The built-in insect mesh canopy can be rolled away to create an open-air platform, or attached with a rain fly should bad weather hit.
 Ideal for weekend trips or as a basecamp, set-up is also straightforward and easy and there’s ample storage, with internal pockets and two underfloor nets.
 The same design is also available for three people.

 Weight: 24.7 lbs

-Capable of holding up to 300 pounds, the Klymit Sky Bivy has a lay-flat hammock area that is protected from the elements with a rain fly that can either be cocooned around the hammock for storm protection, or stretched out to create shade.
+Capable of holding up to 300 pounds, the Klymit Sky Shelter has a lay-flat hammock area that is protected from the elements with a rain fly that can either be cocooned around the hammock for storm protection, or stretched out to create shade.
 Combined with the sturdy fabric and customizable design options, it’s ideal for bare-bones, no frills weather protection on backpacking or camping trips.